-Reduce your taxes by investing in our mutual funds and voluntary pension schemes.
+Reduce your taxes by investing in our voluntary pension schemes.

-As per section 62 and 63 of the income tax ordinance (2001) of the Income Tax Ordinance investors can significantly reduce their taxes by investing in mutual funds and voluntary pension schemes.
+As per section 63 of the income tax ordinance (2001) of the Income Tax Ordinance investors can significantly reduce their taxes by investing in voluntary pension schemes.

 By investing in our products you not only have the capacity to earn healthy returns on your investment but also save your taxes.

 Tax credit is tax saving that you can get on your income tax for the year if you invest in Pension Schemes.
 This facility can be availed by both salaried and self-employed individuals in accordance with the Income Tax Ordinance, 2001.

 The maximum tax benefit that an individual can get is up to 20% of his or her annual taxable income times his or her tax rate.

 The amount of tax credit that you can get on an investment in Pension schemes is dependent on:

 The amount of tax credit you are entitled to will be adjusted from your payable annual income tax thus giving you an overall tax saving.